runekaagaard/git-commit-llm/README.md

 alias gcl="git-commit-llm -sdp"
 ```

-Now you can simply run `gcl` to:
+Now you can simply run `gcl` to stage all changes, see the diff, generate a commit message and push after committing.
-1. Stage all changes (-s)
-2. Generate a commit message
-3. Push after committing (-p)

 ## License